TimeAndLocation/VNSprites/README.md

 # What about sound effects and JSONs?
 Just a few of them — namely, the JSONs that I use for the application, which will obviously change when I interact with the application, and are only _made_ for the application.
 There are also the sound effects, but... those are self-explanatory.

-# Are you a bum?
+# Am I a bum?
 Yes, absolutely.
-This repository isn't made for anybody to see, but if you do see it and are reading this readme... maybe just click off yo im crine son
+This repository isn't made for anybody to see, but if you do see it and are reading this readme... maybe just click off cuz it's lowk embarrassing 🤔🤔